determined-ai/determined/docs/reference/config/job-config-reference.rst

       the list is equivalent to a ``--cap-add CAP`` command line argument to ``docker run``.
       ``add_capabilities`` is honored by resource managers of type ``agent`` but is ignored by resource managers of type ``kubernetes``.
 See :ref:`master configuration
-      <master-configuration>` for details about resource managers.
+      <master-config-reference>` for details about resource managers.

    -  ``drop_capabilities``: Just like ``add_capabilities`` but corresponding to the ``--cap-drop`` argument of ``docker run`` rather than ``--cap-add``.